hopperfund/events/index.md

 Here's some basics:

+- Don't just offer t-shirts.
+Offer a [sweet tote bag with your branding](https://twitter.com/ksuyin/status/760969571163512832) as an alternative.
 - Offer men's and women's style shirts.
 Never do unisex ones.
 Unisex actually means men's.
 - Call them 'straight fit' and 'curvy fit', rather than 'mens' and 'womens' because not all men want men's shirts and not all women want women's shirts.
 - Include a size guide, not just a list of sizes.
 This means chest measurements.
 Usually, your supplier will have these.
 Either link to theirs, or code up your own.
 Don't skip it.